 Your Plan pays benefits only for Covered services described under its terms.
-Your Plan and any of its incorporated documents, such as your riders or endorsements, may contain specific exclusions.

-In addition to the specific exclusions listed elsewhere in your Plan, the following general exclusions apply.
 Your Plan does not cover services and supplies that are not Medically Necessary.
-Also, your Plan does not cover the following even if they are Medically Necessary:
+Your Plan and any of its incorporated documents may contain specific exclusions.
+Your Plan does not cover service specific exclusions, even if they are Medically Necessary.

+In addition to the specific exclusions listed elsewhere in your Plan, the following general exclusions apply: